matrix-org/matrix-spec-proposals/proposals/4147-including-device-keys-with-olm-encrypted-events.md

-# MSCxxxx: Including device keys with Olm-encrypted events
+# MSC4147: Including device keys with Olm-encrypted events

 When a Megolm session is sent from one device to another via Olm, the recipient can